CUBW/DroneMotionCapture/README.md

 ## 3. Firmware
 ### Flight Controller - ArduPilot/Kakute H7
+For our flight controller, we decided to use ArduCopter firmware.
+Exact version is included in Firmware folder.
+Or you can download latest version here: https://firmware.ardupilot.org/Copter/
 #### STM32Cube Programmer and ArduCopter ISO
 #### Mission Planner
 ### ESC